4 days roaming from hut to hut

 From the Arpont refuge to the Entre deux Eaux refuge

-The hut wardens told us it was probably a rock ptarmigan.
-Enchanting moments created by the early-morning light, the presence of the animals and the gentleness of the mountain.
+Enchanting moments created by the early morning light, the presence of animals and the gentle mountain scenery.

 We continue our day's hike for 2 hours, then take a break at the Lozières lakes.
 These are two small, breathtaking natural lakes!
 The temptation to take a dip is great, but we refrain: even if swimming in high-altitude lakes is not forbidden, it is not recommended to preserve the fragile ecosystems.
 We simply enjoy a nap, followed by a well-deserved picnic.
 A moment of sweetness and weightlessness.

 Once we arrived at the refuge, we decided to have a snack (I hear it's good for the legs 😉 my city girl knees were also in serious need of a break after that long descent).
-This homemade blueberry tart is excellent!
-We chat with the refuge wardens and discover the origin of the name: The refuge is situated between two rivers that join to form the Torrent de la Rocheure.
+The homemade blueberry tart is excellent!
+We chat with the refuge wardens, who tell us the origin of the refuge's name: it's situated between two rivers that join to form the Torrent de la Rocheure.

 We settle into the dormitory, then take a look around before returning to share a meal in the common room.
 Once again, the atmosphere is warm and friendly, and we chat with other hikers about our respective adventures!
-We didn't wake up at night for this second night in the refuge, as the weather had changed and there were a few thunderstorms during the night.
+We won't be waking up at night for this second night in the refuge, as the weather has changed and a few thunderstorms are forecast for the night.

-Useful info: a park shuttle stops near the Entre Deux Eaux refuge.
+Useful info: a shuttle bus stops near the Entre Deux Eaux refuge.
 So you can take it directly to Val Cenis-Termignon and enjoy a slightly shorter or less intense trek.

 - Don't forget earplugs and a night mask: a quiet night in the dark is generally more restorative.